innolitics/rdm/rdm/init_files/documents/software_plan.md

     If you do fix the issue, then create a change request that fixes it.
 If feasible, include an automated test that fails prior to the fix and passes after the fix.
 If not feasible, record how it was verified that the problem was resolved.
 Also be sure the change request references the problem report [[62304:8.2.4.a and 62304:8.2.4.b]].

-**Output:** Completed problem report and either an unapproved change requests or justification as to why change requests weren't necessary
+**Outputs:** Completed problem report and either an unapproved change requests or justification as to why change requests weren't necessary

 **Verified by:** Another engineer